-The Citizen's Filibuster
+The People's Filibuster Begins

 The story begins on Thursday, June 20, at a House State Affairs Committee hearing.